Employers and sole traders in child-related work have legal obligations around the Working With Children Check.

 We may also include a visit to the organisation by compliance officers.
 The main purpose of our audit visits is to help employers and workers understand and comply with their legal responsibilities.

 While offences and fines exist for non-compliance, we aim to help organisations to reach compliance.
+Find our Compliance and Enforcement policy on our policies and procedures page.

 Do organisations have to take part in audits?